+LD 722B Leading in Liminal Times: Foundations of Transitional/Interim Ministry Intensive.
 We lead in liminal times, between a known past and an uncertain future.
 Coupled with increasing longevity, this affords seasoned leaders an opportunity to serve in transitional and interim roles.
 Depending upon the skills and experiences they've honed through years of ministerial practice, transitional/interim leaders may find some of their skills/experiences more relevant than others.
 This course will assist the student in evaluating which opportunities are best suited for their skills and experience.
 The course will also help the judicatory leader evaluate suitability and improve assessment of transitional/interim candidates.
 The course culminates in a student generated transitional/interim strategy which takes into account factors such as, but not limited to, contextualization, cultural reconciliation, conflict resolution and/or lay/staff engagement.
-8 units.
-PD creating an adoptive framework of church strategy and practice, this seminar will draw together insights that will enable any church to reframe who and what they do to become who they are.
-This seminar regrounds our practices of church life by creating an adoptive church where each one is welcomed, nurtured and empowered to live into their mutual calling in Christ together.
-By developing a practical theology of New Testament biblical community, we explore what it means and looks like to develop biblically faithful and contextually applied strategy and structure that infuses everything we do as a local body.
-8 units.
+4 units.
 PD